DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

 - <span class="parameter">scaled_obj</span> `String`, Mandatory parameter, Default: mdata_scaled.h5mu<br>
  Path to the output file from preprocessing (e.g. `../preprocess/mdata_scaled.h5mu`).
  Ensure that the submission file must be in the right format and that the right path is provided.
-In this case panpipes will use the full object to calculate rank_gene_groups and for plotting those genes.
+In this case, panpipes will use the full object to calculate rank_gene_groups and for plotting those genes.
 If your scaled_obj contains all the genes then leave full_obj blank

 - <span class="parameter">full_obj</span> `String`, Default: <br>